MenuDocs/erela.js/README.md

 client.on("message", async message => {
     if (message.content.startsWith("!play")) {
+        // Note: This example only works for retrieving tracks using a query, such as "Rick Astley - Never Gonna Give You Up".

-        // Retrieves tracks with your query and the requester of the track(s).
+        // Retrieves tracks with your query and the requester of the tracks.
         // Note: This retrieves tracks from youtube by default, to get from other sources you must enable them in application.yml and provide a link for the source.
-        // Note: If you want to "search" with you must provide an object with a "query" property being the query to use, and "source" being one of "youtube", "soundcloud".
+        // Note: If you want to "search" for tracks you must provide an object with a "query" property being the query to use, and "source" being one of "youtube", "soundcloud". const res = await client.manager.search(message.content.slice(6), message.author);
-        // Note: This example only works for searching tracks using a query, such as "Rick Astley - Never Gonna Give You Up".
-        // Returns a SearchResult.
-        const res = await client.manager.search(message.content.slice(6), message.author);

         // Create a new player.
 This will return the player if it already exists.